DAUGHTERS of the CROSSLANDS

 1

-THE LAMPFLAME quivered and then righted itself, reaching for rough wood rafters just over Senya’s head.
-She retrieved her ladle from its mantel hook.
-Digging deep into an iron stewpot hanging over the hearth, she gave three good stirs and pulled to fill a wooden bowl.
+THE LAMPFLAME on Senya’s mantel quivered and then righted itself, yearning for rough wood rafters less than an arm’s reach overhead.
+Retrieving her ladle from its hook, she dug deep into an iron pot over the hearth.
 The seething stew heaved.
-Setting the ladle against the pot’s lip, Senya placed her steaming bowl on a modest table in the middle of the room.
-With a firm grip on the sharp iron poker, she crouched and plunged its hooked tip into the core of the coals, shoving to center.
+With three good stirs, she pulled to fill a wooden bowl, set the ladle against the pot’s lip, and placed the steaming bowl on a modest table in the middle of the room.
+Several straps of smoked meat and braided garlic dangled above.
+Turning back to the fire, she crouched with a firm grip on a sharp iron poker and plunged its hooked tip into the core of the coals, shoving them tight to the center.
+Flames rose and swirled in response.
 Satisfied, she leaned the poker beside the hearth and dropped a fresh log on the fire.

-Senya stepped to her sideboard and laid aside some root vegetables before slicing off a chunk of yesterday’s bread.
-Several straps of smoked meat and braided garlic dangled overhead.
+Stepping to her sideboard, Senya moved a pair of root vegetables out of her way and sliced off a chunk of yesterday’s bread.
 Firelight splashed trembling light over the clean stone floor.
-Her narrow bed in shadow to one side.
-Retrieving her mug of herbal brew, Senya stepped to the table and sat.
+Her narrow bed lay in shadow to one side.
+Retrieving her mug of herbal brew, she stepped to the table and sat.

 She ate slowly, trying her best to savor the stew.
 The fire swayed and churned, coals pulsing with fresh heat.
-A sharp unease had plagued her all day, and had only grown into evening and the coming dark.
-As dusk fell, she’d caught flickering movement out of the corner of her eye—a figure, standing among the trees, just beyond sight.
+A sharp unease had plagued her all through the day, growing worse into evening and the coming dark.
+As dusk had fallen, she’d caught flickering movement out of the corner of her eye—a figure, standing among the trees, just beyond sight.
 A woman, maybe.
 Pale skin.
 Shining blue eyes and a long gray cloak.
-A second woman had appeared several paces away, and both seemed to shimmer and glint.
-When Senya had turned to get a better look, to shout and ask their business, both had vanished back into shadow.
+A second woman had appeared several paces from the first, and both seemed to shimmer and glint.
+When Senya had spun to get a better look, to shout and ask their business, both had vanished back into shadow.
+Hockby had followed her gaze and asked if she’d seen something.
+But she’d only stood and stared, hesitant to speak.

-“Just the fog playing tricks,” she’d said finally.
+“Just the fog playing tricks,” she’d said.

 The fire hissed and cracked.
 Senya finished her stew and ran the spoon along an empty edge to retrieve the last loose bits of meat.
 Stepping to a cupboard beside the table, she rinsed her bowl in a bucket and wiped it clean.
 Set it back in the cupboard to dry.